Shopify is a popular e-commerce provider that markets itself as an easy-to-use platform for beginners and experts alike.

 Shopify offers more than a hundred themes that can be customized through the Theme Settings editor.
 But, if you need or want more customizations than what is offered, you can tweak the design with HTML and CSS.
 Each theme is optimized for mobile devices and they range from free to paid.

 More experienced developers can use the Liquid language to build their own themes and modify the existing ones.
+The themes also feature HTML and CSS, so knowledge of these will only help you as you customize your store.
 You can also hire a Shopify expert to customize your chosen theme for an additional cost.

 Marketing and SEO Features